 By NAMUTENGA SAKAPILA

-Center for trade and Policy Development says Mining companies in Zambia should stop manipulating government by using mine workers as bargaining chips.
+Center for trade and Policy Development says Mining companies in Zambia should stop manipulating government using mine workers as bargaining chips.

 CTPD Executive Director Isaac Mwaipopo said it is concerning that every time there is a standoff between government and managing companies, the mining companies resort to using mine workers as sacrificial lambs.